dchakarov/dchakarov.github.io/_posts/2022-07-03-tabular-data.md

 442 rows, 6 columns
 </pre>

 Our next and final step is to apply filters and trim down the list to a handful of stocks we like, which we will then spend some time looking into before buying.
-This step is the most subjective - the filters I am going to show you are almost certainly not the same ones you are going to use.
+This step is the most subjective - the filters I will show you are almost certainly not the ones best suited for your needs.
 So rather than explaining and defending my strategy, I will try to generalise it so you can apply the algorithm easily to your situation.

-Let's say we want only companies with more than a billion dollars market cap.
+Let's say we only want companies with more than a billion-dollar market cap.
 We also want them to be profitable, so their EPS (earnings per share) need to be a positive number.
 And finally, let's focus on companies with at least a 1% yearly dividend yield.
 Let's see the code:

 ```swift
 let oneData = dataFrame.joined(stocksDataFrame, on: (left: "Symbol", right: "symbol"), kind: .left)